-- Insert picture inserts a static image. - Insert user image inserts an image from the cardholder's record. - Upload image static images must be uploaded to the web server before they are available for selection. - Fit image to card resizes the selected image to fit the height or width of the card Image Source: Photograph Image Source choose which user image to use from the cardholder's record.
+- Insert picture inserts a static image. - Insert user image inserts an image from the cardholder's record. - Upload image static images must be uploaded to the web server before they are available for selection.

-or Maintain Aspect Ratio - choose whether the aspect ratio of the image is retained when the card layout is printed.
+Fit image to card - resizes the selected image to fit the height or width of the card or Maintain Aspect Ratio - choose whether the aspect ratio of the image is retained when the card layout is printed.